popphp/pop-crypt/README.md

 Again, it's best to use a strong salt for better security.
-In fact, it's considered a best practice to use a strong random string as the salt, which the Bcrypt class generates automatically for you if you don't specify a salt.
+In fact, it's considered a best practice to use a strong random string as the salt, which the Bcrypt class generates automatically for you if you don't specify one.

 ```php
 $bcrypt = new Pop\Crypt\Bcrypt();